USS Stickell: 1966–1968

 In October 1966, Stickell entered the Boston Naval Shipyard for overhaul.
-She emerged in February 1967 and headed toward Guantánamo Bay for refresher training.
+She emerged in February 1967 and steamed to Guantánamo Bay for refresher training.
 Stickell then headed for Culebra Island where she qualified as a naval gunfire support ship.
 After a short inport period, Stickell deployed on a four-month ASW cruise.
 During the northern European segment of the cruise, Stickell visited Bergen, Norway; Aarhus, Denmark; Sundsvall, Sweden; and Thurso, Scotland.
 She operated with ships and aircraft from the navies of Norway, Denmark, West Germany, Great Britain, and France.
 Stickell then entered the Mediterranean Sea and joined the 6th Fleet.
 She operated with the aircraft carrier Essex and several other destroyers as a "pouncer" ASW Task Force.
 While in the Mediterranean, Stickell visited Naples, Italy; Valletta, Malta; and Palermo, Sicily.
 On 19 September 1967, she steamed past Brenton Reef Light and was home again.

 Before the end of the year, Stickell participated in two ASW exercises.
 The first, "Canus Silex," a combined Canadian-United States ASW exercise and the second, "Fixwex India."
 By February 1968, Stickell was preparing for a visit to the Caribbean and her part in "Springboard 68."
 After leaving frozen Newport behind, Stickell participated in a variety of training operations designed to sharpen her crew's already finely honed efficiency.
 Following "Springboard", she acted as sonar training ship at the Fleet Antisubmarine Warfare School at Key West, Florida.

 The next several months were spent preparing for Stickell's next deployment.
 On 2 July 1968, Stickell left Newport for a six-month, 13-nation cruise of the Indian Ocean as part of the Navy's Middle East Force.
 She visited San Juan, Puerto Rico; Recife, Brazil; Luanda, Angola; Lourenço Marques, Mozambique; Port Louis, Mauritius; Cochin, India; Karachi, Pakistan; Bahrain; Massawa, Ethiopia; Mombasa, Kenya; Assab, Ethiopia; Bandar Abbas, Iran; Bushehr, Iran; Kuwait; and Dakar, Senegal — touching some ports more than once.
 While in the Persian Gulf area, Stickell participated in the international naval exercise "Middlinx XL".
 Together with units of the United States, British, and Iranian navies, Stickell once again demonstrated her readiness in the fields of anti-submarine and anti-aircraft warfare.
 Stickell returned home on 10 January 1969.